WTMJ (AM): Changes in ownership

 Journal Communications and the E. W. Scripps Company announced on July 30, 2014, that the two companies would merge to create a new broadcast company under the E.W.
 Scripps Company name that will own the two companies' broadcast properties, including WTMJ, WTMJ-TV, and WKTI-FM.
 The deal separated the WTMJ stations from the Journal Sentinel after nine decades, as the two companies' newspapers were spun off into a separate company under the Journal Media Group name (that company merged with Gannett itself in April 2016).

 Both WTMJ Radio and WTMJ-TV eventually partnered with the Milwaukee Business Journal after the sale for business coverage.
 The transaction was completed on April 1, 2015; E.W.
 Scripps will also continue to originate the Packers and Brewers radio networks.

 Sykes hosted his final show on WTMJ on December 19, 2016, nearly a month after the election of Donald Trump as U.S. president, becoming through the election and to the present day, a leading voice of the Never Trump movement.
 In an essay for The New York Times, Sykes said: "The conservative media is broken and the conservative movement deeply compromised."

 FM translator

 On February 22, 2018, WTMJ began simulcasting on a monaural FM translator, W277CV at 103.3 MHz.
 It has its transmitter on the WTMJ-TV/WKTI tower.

-The transmitter, formerly individually licensed to Frank Glass McCoy and leased to Scripps (who owns the physical tower and transmitter assets) and operated by Good Karma Brands, was formerly licensed to Waukegan, Illinois, and translated Kenosha public radio station WGTD before the move of the translator to Milwaukee.
+The transmitter, formerly individually licensed to Frank Glass McCoy and leased to Scripps (who owns the physical tower and transmitter assets) and operated by Good Karma Sports, was formerly licensed to Waukegan, Illinois, and translated Kenosha public radio station WGTD before the move of the translator to Milwaukee.
 McCoy sold the translator license to Auslator, LLC in May 2019.

 Additionally, the station is simulcast at 88.5 FM within the campus of American Family Field, allowing fans attending Brewers games to listen to the radio play-by-play of the game without the broadcast delay presented both by the satellite delay to WTMJ's studios, and for regulatory reasons.